 It is a violation of these regulations to display in any vehicle a current parking permit that has been reported as lost or stolen at the time of such displaying.
 It is also a violation of these regulations to display, in any vehicle, a current parking permit for which payment is due and not received or for which payment has been stopped.
 A current parking permit becomes invalid when employment terminates.
 Using an expired parking permit is also a violation.
 A vehicle displaying a stolen, altered, invalid, expired, or counterfeit permit may be impounded.

 The penalties and fines are established for violations of these Motor Vehicle, Bicycle and Traffic Regulations.
 Fines are to be made in person or by mail at/to the Office of Student Accounts, Purdue University Northwest.

-Due to the potential frequency of fee changes for fines, the current schedule of fines is posted and maintained on the Parking & Transportation web site.
+Due to the potential frequency of fee changes for fines, the current schedule of fines is posted and maintained at the top of this page.